The Bible says in Psalms 26:1, “Judge me, O

 The Bible says in Psalms 26:4-5, “I have not

-about themselves concerning the sinful things that they are doing.
-They are
+concerning the sinful things that they are doing.
+They are liars and deceivers.

-liars and deceivers.
-The evil doers and the wicked are those who are actively
+The evil doers and the wicked are those who are actively doing evil deeds

-doing evil deeds because they are going away from God and have rejected Christ.
+because they are going away from God and have rejected Christ.
+David said that

-David said that he will not “sit” with the wicked, and David said the same
+he will not “sit” with the wicked, and David said the same thing about vain

-thing about vain persons.
-When you sit with someone, you spend a lot more time
+persons.
+When you sit with someone, you spend a lot more time with them.
+David

-with them.
-David said that he would not do that.
-These are the people that he
+said that he would not do that.
+These are the people that he avoided.
+You

-have the power to drag you down, and to influence you with unspiritual talk,
+to drag you down, and to influence you with unspiritual talk, attitudes, and

-attitudes, and actions.
-David said that “hated the congregation of evil doers.”
+actions.
+David said that he “hated the congregation of evil doers.”
 That is a

 very strong emotion.
 When evil doers get together for the sake of doing their